Art Agnos: Early political career

-Assassination attempt
+Attempted murder

-On December 13, 1973, Agnos, who was then a member of the California Commission on Aging, was attending a meeting in the largely black public housing project in the San Francisco neighborhood of Potrero Hill, to discuss building a publicly funded health clinic in the area.
-After the meeting concluded, he was shot twice in the chest at point-blank range.
-His life was saved only by the downward trajectory of the bullets.
+On December 13, 1973, Agnos, who was then a member of the California Commission on Aging, was attending a meeting at the largely-Black public housing project in the San Francisco neighborhood of Potrero Hill, to discuss building a publicly-funded health clinic in the area.
+After the meeting concluded, Agnos was shot twice in the chest at point-blank range; his life was saved only by the downward trajectory of the bullets.
 By his own account, he lost a year of his life to recuperation.

-This was one attack of the Zebra murders and attempted murders in the city from October 1973 to April 1974.
-The 15 known killings and attempted murders were perpetrated by an offshoot group of the Nation of Islam, a black separatist organization, in which "points" were earned by killing a white person.
+The attack was one of the series of Zebra murders and attempted murders in the city, from October 1973 to April 1974.
+The 15 known killings and attempts were perpetrated by an offshoot group of the Nation of Islam, a black separatist organization, in which "points" were earned by killing a white person.
 Four of the killers were convicted of murders and sentenced to life imprisonment.
 Three had died by July 1, 2021.